gluonhq/client-samples/README.md

 mvn client:package
 ```

-* Run the installed app on the connected Android device:
+* Install the APK file on a connected Android device:

 ```
 mvn client:install
 ```

-* Connect an android device and deploy the app:
+* Run the installed app on the connected Android device:

 ```
 mvn client:run